IAG may look to buy stake in American Airlines

-LONDON British Airways parent International Airlines Group (IAG) (ICAG.L) may consider taking a stake in its oneworld alliance partner American Airlines, a move that could block any takeover of American by IAG rival Delta (DAL.N).
+LONDON Aug 12 British Airways parent International Airlines Group (IAG) may consider taking a stake in its oneworld alliance partner American Airlines, a move that could block any takeover of American by IAG rival Delta.

 "We would consider taking a stake in American Airlines if that is something that American would welcome," an IAG spokeswoman said on Sunday.